intel-analytics/BigDL-2.x/pyzoo/zoo/chronos/examples/distributed/README.md

 # Use Chronos forecasters in a distributed fashion
-LSTM, TCN and Seq2seq users can easily train their forecasters in a distributed fashion to handle extra large dataset and utilize a cluster.
+LSTM, TCN and Seq2seq users can easily train their forecasters in a distributed fashion to handle extra large dataset and speed up the process (especially the training) by utilizing a cluster or pseudo-distribution on a single node.
 The functionality is powered by Project Orca.

 ## Prepare the environment
 We recommend you to use Anaconda to prepare the environment, especially if you want to run on a yarn cluster: